rrstoll/cleobot/README.md

-# Cleobot
+# Everbot

-This is a full-stack AI chatbot app where users can chat with fictional or historical characters.
+This is a full-stack AI chatbot app where users can chat with historical characters.
 The app uses:

 - **Frontend:** Next.js + Tailwind CSS (deployed on [Vercel](https://vercel.com))
 - **Backend:** Flask + LangChain (deployed on [Render](https://render.com))